Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 ### Restore the Keyring

-As the Keyring material is encrypted with a randomly-generated symmetric key, and only stored in memory, the Keyring could be lost or corrupted if the Kong process is restarted.
+Because the keyring material is encrypted with a randomly-generated symmetric key and only stored in memory, the Keyring could be lost or corrupted if the Kong process is restarted.
 Either way, the Keyring can be restored by importing the exported keyring.